broadinstitute/ABC-Enhancer-Gene-Prediction/README.md

  1. Count DNase-seq reads in each peak and retain the top N peaks with the most read counts
  2. Resize each of these N peaks to be a fixed number of base pairs centered on the peak summit
- 3. Remove any blacklisted regions and include any whitelisted regions
+ 3. Remove any regions listed in the 'blocklist' and include any regions listed in the 'includelist'
  4. Merge any overlapping regions

 See 'Defining Candidate Enhancers' section below for more details.